Mises Daily Articles

 In a way, Churchill as Man of the Century will be appropriate.
 This has been the century of the State—of the rise and hypertrophic growth of the welfare-warfare state—and Churchill was from first to last a Man of the State, of the welfare state and of the warfare state.
-War, of course, was his lifelong passion; and, as an admiring historian has written: "Among his other claims to fame, Winston Churchill ranks as one of the founders of the welfare state."
-Thus, while Churchill never had a principle he did not in the end betray, this does not mean that there was no slant to his actions, no systematic bias.
+War, of course, was his lifelong passion; and, as an admiring historian has written: "Among his other claims to fame, Winston Churchill ranks as one of the founders of the welfare state."2 Thus, while Churchill never had a principle he did not in the end betray,3 this does not mean that there was no slant to his actions, no systematic bias.
 There was, and that bias was towards lowering the barriers to state power.

 Let it be freely conceded that in 1940 Churchill played his role superbly.
 As the military historian, Major-General J.F.C.
 Fuller, a sharp critic of Churchill's wartime policies, wrote: "Churchill was a man cast in the heroic mould, a berserker ever ready to lead a forlorn hope or storm a breach, and at his best when things were at their worst.
 His glamorous rhetoric, his pugnacity, and his insistence on annihilating the enemy appealed to human instincts, and made him an outstanding war leader."6 History outdid herself when she cast Churchill as the adversary in the duel with Hitler.
 It matters not at all that in his most famous speech—"we shall fight them on the beaches … we shall fight them in the fields and in the streets"—he plagiarized Clemenceau at the time of the Ludendorff offensive, that there was little real threat of a German invasion or, that, perhaps, there was no reason for the duel to have occurred in the first place.
 For a few months in 1940, Churchill played his part magnificently and unforgettably.7

 Opportunism and Rhetoric

-Yet before 1940, the word most closely associated with Churchill was "opportunist."
-He had twice changed his party affiliation—from Conservative to Liberal, and then back again.
+Yet before 1940, the word most closely associated with Churchill was "opportunist."8 He had twice changed his party affiliation—from Conservative to Liberal, and then back again.
 His move to the Liberals was allegedly on the issue of free trade.
-But in 1930, he sold out on free trade as well, even tariffs on food, and proclaimed that he had cast off "Cobdenism" forever.9 As head of the Board of Trade before World War I, he opposed increased armaments; after he became First Lord of the Admiralty in 1911, he pushed for bigger and bigger budgets, spreading wild rumors of the growing strength of the German Navy, just as he did in the 1930s about the buildup of the German Air Force.
-He attacked socialism before and after World War I, while during the War he promoted war-socialism, calling for nationalization of the railroads, and declaring in a speech: "Our whole nation must be organized, must be socialized if you like the word."
-Churchill's opportunism continued to the end.
+But in 1930, he sold out on free trade as well, even tariffs on food, and proclaimed that he had cast off "Cobdenism" forever.9 As head of the Board of Trade before World War I, he opposed increased armaments; after he became First Lord of the Admiralty in 1911, he pushed for bigger and bigger budgets, spreading wild rumors of the growing strength of the German Navy, just as he did in the 1930s about the buildup of the German Air Force.10 He attacked socialism before and after World War I, while during the War he promoted war-socialism, calling for nationalization of the railroads, and declaring in a speech: "Our whole nation must be organized, must be socialized if you like the word."11 Churchill's opportunism continued to the end.
 In the 1945 election, he briefly latched on to Hayek's Road to Serfdom, and tried to paint the Labour Party as totalitarian, while it was Churchill himself who, in 1943, had accepted the Beveridge plans for the post-war welfare state and Keynesian management of the economy.
-Throughout his career his one guiding rule was to climb to power and stay there."This has been the century of the State — of the rise and hypertrophic growth of the welfare-warfare state — and Churchill was from first to last a Man of the State, of the welfare state and of the warfare state."
+Throughout his career his one guiding rule was to climb to power and stay there.

 There were two principles that for a long while seemed dear to Churchill's heart.
 One was anti-Communism: he was an early and fervent opponent of Bolshevism.
 For years, he—very correctly—decried the "bloody baboons" and "foul murderers of Moscow."
 His deep early admiration of Benito Mussolini was rooted in his shrewd appreciation of what Mussolini had accomplished (or so he thought).
 In an Italy teetering on the brink of Leninist revolution, Il Duce had discovered the one formula that could counteract the Leninist appeal: hypernationalism with a social slant.
 Churchill lauded "Fascismo's triumphant struggle against the bestial appetites and passions of Leninism," claiming that "it proved the necessary antidote to the Communist poison."12

 Finally, there was what appeared to be the abiding love of his life, the British Empire.
 If Churchill stood for anything at all, it was the Empire; he famously said that he had not become Prime Minister in order to preside over its liquidation.
 But that, of course, is precisely what he did, selling out the Empire and everything else for the sake of total victory over Germany.